ray-project/ray/doc/source/data/monitoring-your-workload.rst

   user and system CPU time.
 * **UDF time**: The UDF time is time spent in functions defined by the user.
-This includes functions passed into Ray Data methods, including :meth:`~ray.data.Dataset.map`, :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.filter`, etc. You can use this to track how much time is spent in functions you define and how much time could be gained by optimizing those functions.
+This includes functions passed into Ray Data methods, including :meth:`~ray.data.Dataset.map`, :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.filter`, etc. You can use this to track the time spent in functions you define and how much time optimizing those functions could save.
-* **Memory usage**: The memory usage per block is shown in MiB.
+* **Memory usage**: The output displays memory usage per block in MiB.
 * **Output stats**: The output includes stats on the number of rows output and size of output in bytes per block.
 The number of output rows per task are also included.
 All of this together gives you insight into how much data is being output at a per block and per task level.
-* **Task Stats**: The scheduling of tasks to nodes is shown which allows you to see if you are utilizing all of your nodes as expected.
+* **Task Stats**: The output shows the scheduling of tasks to nodes, which allows you to see if you are utilizing all of your nodes as expected.
-* **Throughput**: Throughput for the operator is calculated, and for a point of comparison, an estimate of the throughput of the same task on a single node is computed.
+* **Throughput**: The summary calculates the throughput for the operator, and for a point of comparison, it also computes an estimate of the throughput of the same task on a single node.
 This estimate assumes the total time of the work remains the same, but with no concurrency.
-Throughput is also calculated at the dataset level including, a single node estimate.
+The overall summary also calculates the throughput at the dataset level, including a single node estimate.

 Iterator stats
 ~~~~~~~~~~~~~~
-If the data is iterated over, iteration stats are also generated.
+If you iterate over the data, iteration stats are also generated.
 Even if you aren't directly iterating over the data, there
 might be iteration stats included (for example, if you call :meth:`~ray.data.Dataset.take_all`).
 Some of the stats included at the
 iterator level are:

 * **Iterator initialization**: The time spent initializing the iterator.
 This is internal to Ray Data.
 * **Time user thread is blocked**: The time spent producing data in the iterator.
 This is often the primary execution of a
-  dataset if it hasn't previously been materialized.
+  dataset if you haven't previously materialized it.
 * **Time in user thread**: The time spent in the user thread that's iterating over the dataset outside of the Ray Data code.
   If this time is high consider, optimizing the body of the loop that's iterating over the dataset.
 * **Batch iteration stats**: Stats are also included about the prefetching of batches.
 These times are internal to Ray
-  Data code, but by tuning how prefetching is performed, this can be further optimized.
+  Data code, but you can further optimize this by tuning the prefetching process.

 Verbose stats
 ~~~~~~~~~~~~~~